Grothendieck and Radical Ecology

 Grothendieck himself denounced scientism in a text from Survivre et

 religion that claims to hold the absolute truth.
-While mathematicians rarely engage in militant action, Alexandre Grothendieck's commitment
+While mathematicians rarely engage in activist actions, the case of Alexandre Grothendieck’s

-raises questions.
-It is possible that the special relationship that the discipline allows
+commitment raises questions.
+It is possible that the unique relationship the discipline allows

-to maintain with reality, particularly in its relationship with techniques and technologies, played a crucial role in this awareness.
+to maintain with reality—particularly in its interactions with techniques and technologies—played a crucial role in this awakening of consciousness.

-By highlighting the deep roots of this movement, which predate the current debates on ecological crises, we hope to stimulate thought-provoking reflection on our relationship with science and technology.
-This day of reflection will therefore be an opportunity for dialogue and debate, bringing together specialists from various fields for an in-depth and nuanced exploration of these crucial issues for our time.
+By shedding light on the deep roots of this movement—which predate today’s debates on ecological crises—we hope to spark a thought-provoking discussion about our relationship with science and technology.
+This day of reflection will therefore serve as an opportunity for dialogue and debate, bringing together experts from diverse backgrounds for an in-depth and nuanced exploration of these issues that are so crucial to our time.

 The guests are: